 10612 82 Avenue NW, Edmonton

 A few weeks ago, I went to Ampersand 27 for the first time.
 I’ve always been meaning to go, but haven’t had the opportunity.
-I went with Jenn one Friday evening because we wanted to check out the new Cat Café as well (but we ended up staying too late and missed the café though!
-Next time, maybe).
+I went with Jenn one Friday evening because we wanted to check out the new Cat Café as well (but we ended up staying too late and missed the café!
+Next time!).
 They’re located right on Whyte ave and 106th, so parking can be a challenge.
 There are city parking spots up and down Whyte, but I often like to park on one of the side streets and walk a bit.

 Ampersand 27 is described to have craft cocktails & a range of upmarket local, seasonal fare served in an artsy, modern space.
 The interior is relatively nice and tall, and the venue is kind of hipster.
 It was relatively busy for a Friday, but there were a few spots at the bar.